embedly/embedly-docs/overview.rst

 ~~~~~~~
 This is our simplest product that lets you take URLs and display them inline.
 If you run a blog or site that would like to automatically convert URLs to
-media,this is the plan for you.
+media, this is the plan for you.

 Display uses the oEmbed standard to pass back information about a URL.
 To get started, you can get a more detailed overview of the features,